sgmurphy/wordpress-plugins/events-manager/readme.txt

 * Fixed localized times via #_EVENTDATES_LOCAL not working in AJAX calls such as searches or pagination
 * Fixed cache PHP error in taxonomy objects if accessing a blank taxonomy
 * Fixed 2 vulnerabilities, reported by PatchStack and WordFence
+* added alternative dropdown view/flow for multiple selections on search form options
+* updated selectize.js to 0.15.2
+* fixed JS error preventing admin booking column selection in 6.4.7
+* fixed issues when clearing search criteria on search form
+* added support for counting search criteria using custom fields in search form
+* added multiple actions for search form templates
+* fixed advanced trigger not showing in modal mode if hidden inline mode settings are set to hide trigger
+* added escaping for cookie-set EM notices for security hardening
+* added url escaping (security precaution) for pagination links
+* made improvements to ical permalinks to account for more complex permalink structures (such as date-based),
+* added em_ical_output_content_summary and em_ical_output_content_location filters

 = 6.4.6.4 =
 * Fixed issues with multiple bookings and anonymous bookings that could rewrite the user name of the account making the booking with the latest user information.